 23 more years earlier…

-The following three photos from Philip Lang were taken in 2010
+The following two photos from Philip Lang were taken in 2010

 In 2019 I finally see the ruins in person (thanks to Cameron Steele and the Trail of Missions Recon Team):